stellar/fca00c-asteroids/README.md

 probably care much less about optimizing your contract's performance or execution cost.
 Similarly, when you're aiming for the very cheapest execution cost, the final deployed contract size _may_ not be a primary concern of yours.
-Your chosen strategy will need to reflect the relevant part of the competition "bucket" you're currently optimizing for.
+Your chosen strategy will need to reflect the relevant competition leaderboard you're currently optimizing for.

 To get you started, we are providing below some suggestions and possible strategies you might consider using.
 Take them, leave them, adapt them based on